-Biodiverse Carbon Conservation (BCC) is a new partnership initiative that will bring together landholders, biodiverse carbon farming opportunities and Australian companies of all shapes and sizes to play an important role in mitigating climate change.
+Biodiverse Carbon Conservation (BCC) (now Canopy) is a new partnership initiative that will bring together landholders, biodiverse carbon farming opportunities and Australian companies of all shapes and sizes to play an important role in mitigating climate change.

 Under the new partnership, landholders will be able to receive financial benefits for putting back biodiverse habitat and forests; creating new habitat for threatened native animals; and improving the health, value and productivity of land for people and nature to thrive.